back to top

 Example: my_set={1,2,3,4,5}

-Let’s first see how you can create a Python empty set.
+Let’s first see how to create an empty set in Python.
 We can create an empty set by using the set() function.

 Syntax: